h-bails/whack-a-prawn/README.md

 - This [Stack Overflow](https://stackoverflow.com/questions/51276757/how-to-toggle-audio-play-pause-with-a-button-click) thread was helpful in figuring out how to toggle music.
 - This [Stack Overflow](https://stackoverflow.com/questions/55071684/why-my-show-hide-button-needs-double-click-on-first-time) thread was helpful in helping me figure out why my Instuctions modal required two clicks to activate.
+- [ChatGPT](https://chat.openai.com/chat) was helpful in suggesting how I could increase the speed of the prawns based on the user's score.

 ### __Content__